tavdog/tidbyt-manager/README.md

 default login in admin / password

-docker needs port 8000 and 8080 opened up
+docker needs port 8000 and 5100-5999 port range opened up (user --network=host to make it easy)